What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 - Another tip is to use the thickest wire possible for the metal thickness you weld.

-As mentioned earlier, aluminum oxide acts as an electrical insulator.
+As mentioned earlier, the oxide acts as an electrical insulator.
 This can cause trouble with the working (grounding) clamp connection.

 A good connection is more important with MIG than stick or TIG welding.
-So ensure you connect the clamp to an oxide-free area.
+So ensure you connect the clamp to an oxide-free area close to the work.

 TIG and stick welding aluminum is not an easy thing to do, but let’s see the general picture.